Americans to receive FEMA's presidential alert Wednesday

 But not everyone is on board with the notion of presidential notifications.

-"I don't want this," actress Alyssa Milano tweeted Saturday.
+"I don't want this," actress Alyssa Milano tweeted on September 15.
 "How do we opt out, @fema?"

 Seems like Milano is out of luck.